 There’s another nozzle at play called the 1-inch Concentrator Flat Nose.
 It increases the airflow and delivers 189mph of air.
 Use it when you need to power through strong and stubborn debris.
 This is truly a versatile product.

 Once you’ve found the ideal speed, you can lock it down by pressing the trigger.
 It also serves as the On/Off switch.

 Don’t want to press the trigger?
 There’s a lever in place that lets you cycle the speed levels without locking on a particular level.
 Switch through the speed by maintaining different amounts of pressure.

 If you want to use it outdoors, I’ll advise you guys to use a 16-gauge extension cord with it.
 You’ll find ones that are either 25 feet or 50 feet in length.
 A standard 110V power outlet will do just fine.

 Also, it doesn’t come with a strap.
 Other than that, it’s a competent tool to clean the gardens or patios with.

-I say quiet because it delivers sound performance at only 64dBA.
-The brushless motor is to be credited here.
-It works with less vibrations and shaking.
-Thanks to this, the motor lives on for a longer period of time compared to its competitors.
+I say quiet because this quiet leaf blower delivers sound performance at only 64dBA.
+The brushless motor is to be credited in this cordless leaf blower.
+It works with less vibrations and shaking – which is also known as a quiet blower motor.

 This is a cordless device.
 It NEEDS to have an appeal to it.
 Thankfully, makers know this and have given the leaf blower an ergonomic shape.
-It’s feels comfortable to work with.
+It feels comfortable to work with.

-The electric motor delivers variable speeds from 250 CFM to 530 CFM at its peak with Turbo Boot mode.
-It’s much better than DEWALT or Sun Joe’s product in this regard.
+The electric motor delivers variable speeds of air volume from 250 CFM to 530 CFM at its peak with Turbo Boot mode.
+It’s much better than DEWALT or gas models in this regard.

 But if you want to clean small areas of your house and garden, this is the maximum speed count to go with.
 It never hurts one to be delicate with things.

-The battery I mentioned delivers 75 minutes of uninterrupted runtime (in the lowest setting).
-With Turbo mode, the battery will give in within 15 to 20 minutes.
+The lithium ion battery I mentioned delivers 75 minutes of uninterrupted runtime (in the lowest setting).
+With Turbo mode, the battery life spans from 15 to 20 minutes.

 You need to charge the battery for 50 minutes to be able to work with it.
 If you don’t want interruptions in between the cleaning task, you’ll have to have another battery.

-To me, it felt that the weight balance is a bit off.
+To me, it felt that the weight balance was a bit off.
 But when you get the hang of it, this little product is a blessing for small-time gardeners and patio owners.
 This is our favorite among battery powered leaf blowers.

 How to Choose a Noiseless Leaf Blower?

 In this section, I’ll be going over the process which I used to get some of the best in the business on my list today.

-I Chose Ones with a Compact Build
+I Chose Quiet Leaf Blowers With A Compact Build

 This is exactly my philosophy for coming up with these products on my list today.
 Big leaf blowers pack more power.
 I get that but the trade-off is weight.

 These things put strains on your backs as well.
 Use them for three or five years and chances are: You’ll develop chronic backaches.

 Cordless leaf blowers require recharging.
 But you get the luxury of having an additional battery pack at hand at times of crisis.

 Avoid the Gas-Powered Products

 People will often tell you that the gas-powered leaf blowers pack more power than the corded or cordless units.
 This is true.
 But the trade-offs are massive for gas blowers.

-Most of these things come with two-stroke engines.
+Most of the time a gas leaf blower with a two stroke engine.
 The problem with this is that you need to buy both fuel and oil.
-This will only increase your maintenance cost.
-Also, finding the proper diet for these engines is difficult.
+This will only increase the maintenance cost of your leaf blower.

 I vote in favor of corded and cordless units because of the fact of noise.
 Gas-Powered blowers claim to be quiet.
-But they aren’t compared to the corded or cordless products; a gas leaf blower will sound like a siren going off.
+But gas blowers compared to the corded or cordless products; a gas leaf blower will sound like a siren going off.

 The last reason for opting to go for the corded or cordless varieties is the fact of emission.
-Gas models can emit harmful chemicals as they churn through oil.
+Gas powered models can emit harmful chemicals as they churn through oil.

 Check the Motor Quality

 Once you have a fix on the cordless and corded models, check the motor’s quality and competence in running the unit.
 The best machine would be that which has multiple speed levels.

 Some of the users prefer a device with a single-speed motor.
 This will also work if you have a small to medium size yard, garden, patio or lawn.

 When checking the motor, notice if the unit is getting too hot too quickly or not.
 If it IS the case, then the unit is a big “No-No.”

 Get the Battery Right

 If you go for the cordless units, it’s important to check how the battery performs as well.
 Cordless units are great when you need to move around the house or need a bit more leash than usual.

 Make sure that the battery gives you enough juice to blow leaves for at least 45 minutes (if not more).

 It’s always a good practice to give the blower a bit of a breather.
-Take a break from running the unit in every 15 minutes.
-This will conserve the battery and keep the unit alive for years.
+Take a break from running the unit every 15 minutes.
+This will conserve the battery power and keep the unit alive for years.

-Go For a Quiet Unit
+Go For Quiet Leaf Blower Models

 Noise is important even for this small machine.
 You don’t want to disturb your neighbor during nap times or when he/she’s reading beside the lawn and you are just casually blowing leaves.

 That’s why I went for electric or battery operated products that make a noise in the range of 60 – 70dBA.

 Many of the communities have “Quiet Hours” that prohibit using devices that make too much noise.
 Some communities in California go to such lengths as banning leaf blowers altogether.

 It’s better to visit the NoiseClearingHouse to get a fix on your community’s rules and regulations.